Definition of Cash Management

 Following are the types given below:

-- Cash Flow from Operating Activities: It is found on the cash flow statement of an organization and it does not include cash flow from investing.
+- Cash Flow from Operating Activities: It is found on an organisation’s cash flow statement, and it does not include cash flow from investing.

 - Free Cash Flow to Equity: Free Cash Flow to Equity represents the amount of cash that is available after the capital is reinvested.